-Alain Kirili is a sculptor of verticality and modeling.
+Alain Kirili is a French American sculptor of verticality and modeling.
 His work emphasizes an “aesthetics of spontaneity” and seeks its formal unity through the variety of materials he employs in a quest for “organic simplicity.”
 He has worked on the monumental aspects of sculpture in public spaces (at the campus of the University of Bourgogne in Dijon, in Paris and Grenoble).
 Alain Kirili was commissioned by the Ministère de la Culture to install the sculpture of the 20th century in the Tuileries in Paris.

 Alain presents his sculpture Ascension at the American Academy of Arts and Letters for the Invitational Exhibition of Visual Arts.

 Sculptures by Alain Kirili in "Rodin: The Centennial Exhibition", at the Grand Palais in Paris, France.

 Exhibition "Articulate" curated by David Cohen at Silas von Morisse gallery in Bushwick Brooklyn, NY.